mdklatt/serial-python/doc/tutorial.md

 During input, all fields in a record are assigned a value.
 If a field is blank it is given a value of None.
-A data type can be assigned a default value; this value will be used if the field is blank.
+A data type can be assigned a default value; this value will be used instead of None if the field is blank.
 The default value should be appropriate to that type, *e.g.* an `IntType` field should not have a default value of "N/A".

     data_fields = (
         ("value", (0, 8), FloatType()),